sashamishcheriakova/mismatched-tags-corrected/en/step_1.md

 --- /code ---

-**Tip:** If your HTML is incorrect then sometimes a web browser will work out what you meant.
-You should still make sure your HTML is correct as incorrect HTML might cause problems later and make make it difficult for screen readers to understand your page.
+**Tip:** If your HTML is incorrect, then sometimes a web browser will work out what you meant.
+You should still make sure your HTML is correct as incorrect HTML might cause problems later.
+Incorrect HTML also makes it difficult for screen readers to understand your page.